 Each round eliminates candidates who fail to get the required cut off marks.
 The Prelims consist of two papers of MCQ type questions.
-The mains exam has nine papers which are descriptive in nature.
+The mains exam has nine papers in total which are descriptive in nature.
 The last round which is the interview or personality test round is basically an interview with the UPSC panel.

 Fact #3: You need to be at least a graduate from a recognized university.
-You can take the prelims if you are awaiting results of your graduation then also you can appear in the prelims exam.
+And yes, if you are awaiting results of your graduation then also you can appear in the prelims exam.

 Fact #4: You need to be at least 21 years of age to attain eligibility to sit for the prelims.
 Also, your age should not have exceeded 32 years.
-There are age relaxations for reserved category candidates.
+Also, age relaxations are provided for candidates of reserved categories.

-Fact #5: The UPSC Syllabus is vast and diverse.
+Fact #5: The UPSC Syllabus is very vast and diverse.
 It encompasses a varied array of subjects like history, polity, geography, public administration, economics, science and technology, current affairs and so on.
 So, a lot of hard work accompanied with smart work is required for studying the syllabus properly.

-Fact #6: The UPSC exam preparation will take at least one year’s time.
+Fact #6: It takes at least one year to prepare for this exam.
 The prelims, mains and the final interview are conducted over a period of 9-10 months.

 Fact #7: Current affairs is the most important aspect of the UPSC question papers.
 So, daily reading of a good newspaper is essential if you are intending on taking the IAS exam.
-All the questions can be linked to current affairs.
+Many questions can be linked to current affairs, directly or indirectly.

 Fact #8: People from any academic and social background can clear the IAS exam.
 Only the eligibility criterion needs to be adhered to.
 If you are willing to work really hard with a single-minded devotion, you can definitely clear the exam and become an IAS officer provided you get the desired rank.

-Fact #9: The service that you are allotted to will depend on the rank you get.
+Fact #9: The rank you get decided which service you will be alloted.
 There is a minimum rank required for every service.
-Generally, the IAS and the IFS (foreign services) are acquired by the top ranked candidates.
+Generally, the IAS and the IFS (foreign services) are acquired by the top-ranked candidates.